ulrichbaur/advent_of_code/2024/go/README.md

 ## Day 3: Mull It Over

 The next stop is the North Pole Toboggan Rental Shop.
-Their computers are having issues.
-The computer appears to be trying to run a program, but its memory (your puzzle input) is corrupted.
+Their computer appears to be trying to run a program, but its memory (your puzzle input) is corrupted.
-All of the instructions have been jumbled up!

 ```
 xmul(2,4)%&mul[3,7]!@^do_not_mul(5,5)+mul(32,64]then(mul(11,8)mul(8,5))